Alternatives to Duolingo: The Best Free Language Learning Apps

 The language learning app Duolingo has become one of the most trusted sources for people to improve their language skills.
-With lessons in over 20 languages through short games and challenges, Duolingo has captured all ages and language ability levels.
+With lessons in over 20 languages through short games and challenges, Duolingo has something to offer to all ages and language ability levels.

-But it isn’t the right solution for everyone — and that’s okay!
-There are plenty of other great (and completely free) services out there that may be a better fit.
+But it isn’t the right solution for everyone—and that’s okay!
+There are plenty of other completely free language learning apps out there for you to try.

 1. Online Communities